-To establish a foundation for analyzing the main research questions, it is essential to first examine the secondary questions.
+First, the secondary questions must be examined to establish a foundation for analyzing the main research questions.
 In this regard, the means of the two groups were compared using the Mann-Whitney test.
 This test was chosen because the results of the Kolmogorov-Smirnov test indicated that the data deviated significantly from normality, with p-values less than 5%.
-The interests of the two key actors, managers, and shareholders, were evaluated based on the percentage of the manager's bonus and the percentage of annual return on shares for the shareholders.
-These research questions were subjected to the Mann-Whitney test, and the results are presented in Table 2.
+The interests of the two key actors, managers and shareholders, were evaluated based on the percentage of the manager's bonus and the percentage of annual return on shares for the shareholders.
+These research questions were subjected to the Mann-Whitney test, and the results are presented in Table 3.